: North Fork 53 by Justin Bailie

 It’s hard to stop smiling when you’re hanging out with adorable sheep, lambs, donkeys and other friends.
 (Photo courtesy of Leaping Lamb Farm Stay)

-Combine a visit to wine country with your farm stay in Carlton, where you can sleep in beautifully designed (and renovated) grain silos at Abbey Road Farm, an 82-acre farm plus bed-and-breakfast in the heart of the Willamette Valley.
+In Carlton combine wine with a farm stay at Abbey Road Farm, where beautifully designed (and renovated) grain silos make for a unique place to sleep on the 82-acre property.
 At the nearby fifth-generation, family-run Durant at Red Ridge Farms in Dayton, overnight lodging includes a garden suite with a bird’s-eye balcony view of vineyards, an olive grove and a lavender field.
-Or you can opt for an idyllic two-bedroom cottage.
-In 2004 the Durant family planted olive trees and established one of the first orchards of its kind in Oregon.
-They operate the state’s only commercial olive mill.
+The farm also runs the state’s only commercial olive mill.

 A person works in a raised vegetable garden with Mt.
 Hood in the distance